ungerj38/ungerj38.github.io/README.md

 4. Enter the folder the previous command created with the chosen parameter as a name.

-5. Within your repository decide where you want your site to be located.
+5. Decide where within your repository you want your site to be located.
 If you want it in a directory titled "website," create that folder and enter it.

 6. Choose a branch for your site.
 If you want to publish your site on the gh-pages branch, enter the command `git checkout --orphan gh-pages`.